 I live outside Tower Hamlets, Newham, Redbridge or Waltham Forest

-Unless you live in one of the above boroughs, to prove your full-time student status you need to submit a QMUL certificate of enrolment to your local authority’s council tax office.
-You can request your certificate online or ask at the relevant office:
+Unless you live in one of the above boroughs, to prove your full-time student status you need to submit a Queen Mary student status letter to your local authority’s council tax office.
+You can access your student status letter online.

-You need to send a new certificate of enrolment to your local authority’s council tax office at the start of each academic year.
-If you use special delivery post, you can track delivery: https://personal.help.royalmail.com/app/answers/detail/a_id/52
+You need to send a new electronic status letter to your local authority’s council tax office at the start of each academic year.
+If you use special delivery post, you can track delivery.